 Students are only admitted into the program in the fall.
 The application deadline is January 2nd for the following September.
 Decisions are communicated to applicants by early March.

-GRE scores are required for admission to the doctoral program.
+Official GRE scores are required for admission to the doctoral program.
+The reporting codes are:

 MIT requires international applicants whose native language is not English to submit the results of the Test of English as a Foreign Language (TOEFL) or the International English Language Testing System (IELTS).

 TOEFL: Minimum score required: 577 (PBT) 90 (IBT)

 Institute code: 3514 (MIT)

 IELTS: Minimum score required: 6.5